 We have established a Contract Management Group to bring together all staff who are involved in contract management, and the group meets quarterly to share best practice and common issues.
-This group is a forum through which we are able to raise awareness of the risks associated with modern slavery and human trafficking and how to identify risks within our supply chain as well as provide group members with the confidence to challenge areas of concern.
+This group is a forum through which we are able to raise awareness of the risks associated with modern slavery and human trafficking and how to identify risks within our supply chain.
+The forum also helps group members to have the confidence to challenge areas of concern.

-For other staff groups, based on our assessment, we believe the risks of staff engaging or encountering practices of modern slavery and human trafficking are low.
+Based on our assessment, we believe the risks of staff in other staff groups engaging or encountering practices of modern slavery and human trafficking are low.
 We have therefore deemed it unnecessary to provide training to all our staff.
 However, we are proactive in drawing the attention of all NAO staff to our published Modern Slavery and Human Trafficking Statement by promoting it on our internal intranet.
 This reminds staff of our zero-tolerance policy on modern slavery and human trafficking and helps to ensure NAO staff remain constantly vigilant and alert to any poor practices in our suppliers.